yahiabrd/SupWeather/README.md

 Weather app using the Openweather API,

-you need to npm install the packages for launch this project
+you need to npm install the packages to run this project

 ![Image](https://i.ibb.co/whyZVLB/snap1.png)